All sites should comply with any regulations that your organisation has put into place in regard to COVID-19.

 About the Eating Disorders Genetics Initiative Study

-The Eating Disorders Genetics Initiative (EDGI) study is a research project funded by the NIHR Bioresource, that aims to further investigate the link between genetics and eating disorders in the hope of improving diagnosis and treatment of eating disorders for future generations.
+The Eating Disorders Genetics Initiative (EDGI) is a research project, funded by the NIHR Bioresource, that aims to further investigate the link between genetics and eating disorders in the hope of improving diagnosis and treatment of eating disorders for future generations.

-Participants of the EDGI study will also become members of the National Institute of Health Research (NIHR) Mental Health BioResource, a re-contactable biobank of volunteers who have provided phenotypical as well as biological (genetic) data.
-The biological samples with the linked clinical data provided to the EDGI study will act as a valuable resource to advance research in the important area of eating disorders and mental health.
+EDGI aims to achieve this by recruiting 10,000 people who have experienced eating disorder(s) at any point in their lives.
+Through this, they will join the National Institute of Health Research (NIHR) Mental Health BioResource, a re-contactable biobank of volunteers who have provided phenotypical as well as biological (genetic) data.
+The biological samples linked with clinical data provided to EDGI will act as a valuable resource to advance research in the important area of eating disorders and mental health.

 We are aiming to recruit individuals aged 16 years or above that have experienced any eating disorder(s).
-They do not need a formal diagnosis to take part, lived experienced is sufficient.
+They do not need a formal diagnosis to take part; lived experience is sufficient.

-Participants will be directed to the EDGI Study website (https://edgiuk.org) to sign-up online.
-After patients have registered to the site, they will be able to read through the information sheet, electronically sign the consent form, and complete core psychological screening questionnaires online.
-They will then receive a saliva kit in the post so that a biological sample can be collected at home and sent back to the lab via freepost.
-Once their kit has been received, patients will be full members of the EDGI Study.
+Participants will be directed to the EDGI website (https://edgiuk.org) to sign-up online.
+After patients have registered on the website, they will be able to read through the information sheet, electronically sign the consent form, and complete core psychological screening questionnaires online.
+This will take approximately 30 minutes.
+If participants are eligible, they will then receive a saliva kit in the post so that a biological sample can be collected at home and sent back to the lab via a prepaid return envelope.
+Once their kit has been received, patients will be full members of EDGI.